NEONScience/NEON-Data-Skills/_posts/LIDAR/2014-10-27-lidar-online-data-viewer.md

 - 5 High Vegetation
 - 6 Building

 {% include _images_nolink.html url="../../images/plasio_ColorsKendra.png" description="Blue and Orange gradient color scheme submitted by Kendra Sand.
-Which color scheme is your favorite? email screenshots to: lwasser at neonscience.org" %}
+Which color scheme is your favorite?
+Email screenshots to neondataskills -AT- BattelleEcology.org" %}

 In this case, these data are classified as either ground, or non-ground.
 To view the points, colored by class: